1jour1vin

 Wine rated (2024 guide) 90/100

-A bouquet of flowers (rose, geranium) is accompanied by fresher notes reminiscent of eucalyptus.
-Beneath very subtle bubbles, these floral aromas are accompanied by notes of fresh spices in a full-bodied and finely crafted wine.
-The finish reveals endless waves of chalk, lemon, flowers, and ginger notes in an infinitely long finish.
+A bouquet of flowers (rose, geranium) is complemented by fresher notes reminiscent of eucalyptus.
+Beneath very subtle bubbles, these floral aromas emerge, accompanied by notes of fresh spices in a full-bodied, well-defined texture.
+The finish seems to go on forever, revealing wave after wave of chalk, lemon, floral, and ginger notes in an endless aftertaste.

 About the estate:

-The village lies at the end of the Laignes valley, on the border between Champagne and Burgundy.
-It is a land of hillsides that man has patiently shaped for vineyards over centuries.
-Its history and name are many, its reputation singular: Les Riceys.
-On the steepest slopes of Champagne, the Kimmeridgian limestone gives the Pinot Noir grapes of Les Riceys the unique expression that has made the reputation of its three appellations: Champagne, Coteaux-Champenois, and Rosé-des-Riceys.
-The Alexandre Bonnet estate produces some of the most sought-after wines of the Côte des Bar.
+The village lies at the far end of the Laignes Valley, on the border between Champagne and Burgundy.
+It is a land of hillsides that people have patiently shaped for viticulture over the centuries.
+Its history and its name are diverse, yet its reputation is singular: Les Riceys.
+On the steepest slopes of Champagne, the Kimmeridgian limestone gives the Pinot Noirs of Les Riceys the unique character that has earned its three appellations their reputation: Champagne, Coteaux-Champenois, and Rosé-des-Riceys.
+Here, the Alexandre Bonnet estate produces some of the most prized wines of the Côte des Bar.

 Wine Enthusiast